DHP-stottepakke/pages/pages/dmp_supporting_info/support_01_about_dmp.md

 ### DMP title
 Make a title for the data management plan which makes it clear which research project it relates to, if a project has multiple plans, then add information about which part or package of the project this specific plan is for.
-E.g. "Data Management Plan for AMAZING - A really fantastic project, 2020-2024" Eg. "Data Management Plan for AMAZING - A really fantastic project, WP3 the complex data collection, 2020-2024"
+E.g. "Data Management Plan for AMAZING - A really fantastic project, 2020-2024" E.g. "Data Management Plan for AMAZING - A really fantastic project, WP3 the complex data collection, 2020-2024"

 ### Contributor(s)
 List all person contributing to both the plan and the data management in the project.